apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 ### SCM sets up the reconciliation process as follows:

-1. `SCM -> reconcileContainer(Container #12, DN2, DN3) -> DN 1` // SCM triggers a reconciliation on DN 1 for container 12 with replicas on DN 2 and DN 3.
+1. SCM triggers a reconciliation on `DN 1` for container 12 with replicas on `DN 2` and `DN 3`.
+   1. `SCM -> reconcileContainer(Container #12, DN2, DN3) -> DN 1`

 ### Datanodes set up the reconciliation process as follows:

-1. DN 1 schedules the Merkle Tree to be calculated if it is not already present and report it to SCM.
+1. `DN 1` schedules the Merkle Tree to be calculated if it is not already present and report it to SCM.
    1. SCM can then compare the container replica hashes and schedule reconciliation if they are different.
-2. If DN 1 already has the Merkle Tree locally, it will compare it with the Merkle Trees of the other container replicas and schedule reconciliation if they are different.
+2. If `DN 1` already has the Merkle Tree locally, it will compare it with the Merkle Trees of the other container replicas and schedule reconciliation if they are different.
 Example:
    1. `DN 1 -> getContainerHashes(Container #12) -> DN 2` // Datanode 1 gets the merkle tree of container 12 from Datanode 2.
    2. `DN 1 -> getContainerHashes(Container #12) -> DN 3` // Datanode 1 gets the merkle tree of container 12 from Datanode 3.
    3. ... // Continue for all replicas.